samclarke/SCEditor/README.md

 A comma separated list of plugins.
 Currently bbcode is the only available plugin.

+## Files

+You should normally only include files in the minified files from the `minified/` directory as they use a *lot* less bandwidth causing the page to load much faster.

+### Main files

+   * `minified/jquery.sceditor.min.js`
+     The core editor minified.

+   * `minified/jquery.sceditor.default.min.css`
+     The default CSS used to style the content of the editor.
+The URL to this file should be passed via the `style` option.

+   * `minified/jquery.sceditor.bbcode.min.js`
+     The core editor bundled with the BBCode plugin.

+   * `minified/jquery.sceditor.xhtml.min.js`
+     The core editor bundled with the XHTML plugin.

+### Plugins

+   * `minified/plugins/bbcode.js`
+     The minified BBCode plugin.
+Not needed if using the `minified/jquery.sceditor.bbcode.min.js` file.

+   * `minified/plugins/xhtml.js`
+     The minified XHTML plugin.
+Not needed if using the `minified/jquery.sceditor.bbcode.xhtml.js` file.

+### Themes

+   * `minified/themes/default.css`
+     Default theme.

+   * `minified/themes/modern.css`
+     Modern theme.

+   * `minified/themes/office-toolbar.css`
+     Office Toolbar theme.

+   * `minified/themes/default.css`
+     Office theme.

+   * `minified/themes/default.css`
+     Square theme.

 ## License

 SCEditor is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) license.